WHO ARE WE?

 Tango is essentially about a musical conversation between two individuals, their bodies, and their emotions.
 There is never ONE way of expressing oneself.
 So, we constantly work towards maintaining the spirit of diversity at BQT by listening to each other and building sensitivity through Tango.

-MUTUAL RESPECT: We encourage everyone to practice mutual respect towards each other in the BQT community.
-This includes respecting time, effort, feedback and collective decisions that BQT may take from time to time.
-While expressing yourself at BQT, and in giving/taking feedback, communicate with respect and kindness.
+1. MUTUAL RESPECT: We encourage everyone to practice mutual respect towards each other in the BQT community.
+This includes respecting time, effort, feedback, and collective decisions that BQT may take from time to time.
+While expressing yourself at BQT and in giving/receiving feedback, let us strive to communicate with respect and kindness.
+We may give feedback to our dance partners only if/when they ask us.
+During milongas, we do not provide any feedback; we simply adjust with one another for the tanda and dance the night away!

-LEAD/FOLLOW: We do not assume the Tango roles of leading and following based on a person’s gender expression, body image (tall/short), age or experience.
-Similarly we do not suggest/advise a person on what role they may be ‘good at’.
-This has to be the dancer’s own choice of expression.
-We also emphasize on using gender neutral language while teaching, learning and dancing.
-For example, we do not assume that a leader is a male/he/him or a follower is a female/she/her.
-We either use the terms ‘leader’ and ‘follower’ or use gender neutral pronouns such as they/them.
+2. LEAD/FOLLOW: We do not assume the tango roles of leading and following based on a person’s gender expression, physical appearance (tall/short), age or experience-level.
+Similarly, we do not advise or suggest somebody on what role they may be ‘good at’.
+This is the dancer’s own choice of expression and must be respected as it is.
+We also emphasize on using gender-neutral language while teaching, learning and dancing.
+For example, we do not assume that a leader is a man/he or a follower is a woman/she.
+We either use the terms ‘leader’ and ‘follower’ or use gender-neutral pronouns such as they/them.

-CABECEO/MIRADA: While inviting someone else to dance with you, respect the other person’s choice in case they turn your request down.
+4. CABECEO/MIRADA: Practice inviting someone to dance with through cabeceo/mirada (the eye contact) .
+If you are sensitive to offering/receiving eye contact, you can gently approach the person you want to dance with and politely ask them if they would like to dance with you.
+While inviting someone else to dance with you, respect the other person’s choice in case they turn your request down.
 Do not coerce or force the other person to dance with you (for leading or following).

-ACCESSING SPACES OUTSIDE BQT: Since we are an emerging queer community within the larger Tango community (in Bangalore and other parts of India) , we may need to interact with this larger Tango community in order to grow (although this in no way is a yardstick to become a better dancer).
-And while some of us may feel comfortable/confident in accessing non-BQT spaces to learn/dance/perform/participate in Tango, we should be mindful that many others may not feel the same sense of safety or comfort.
-In such situations, if anyone feels the need to create a support system (for example, going to these spaces in groups of 3/ 4 or asking others to look out for them), BQT is open to making these accommodations through collective discussion.
-On the other hand, community members’ preference to adhere to BQT spaces to learn and dance should be respected and not be met with any ableist judgements.
+5. ACCESSING SPACES OUTSIDE BQT: Since we are an emerging queer community within the larger tango community (in Bengaluru and other parts of India), we may need to interact with the larger tango community in order to grow (although this is in no way a yardstick to becoming a better dancer).
+And while some of us may feel comfortable/confident in accessing non-BQT spaces to learn/dance/perform/participate in tango, we should be mindful that many others may not feel the same sense of safety or comfort.
+In such situations, if anyone feels the need to create a support system (for example, going to these spaces in groups of 3-4 people or asking others to look out for them), BQT is open to making these accommodations via collective action.
+On the other hand, community members’ preferences to adhere to BQT spaces to learn and dance should be respected and not be met with any ableist judgements.

-ADDRESSING DISCOMFORTS: While dancing with your partner, at any point if you feel uncomfortable, unsafe or anxious, feel free to verbally communicate your discomfort with your partner or just leave the dance saying ‘thank you’.
+6. ADDRESSING DISCOMFORT: While dancing with your partner, at any point if you feel uncomfortable, unsafe or anxious, feel free to verbally communicate your discomfort to your partner or just leave the dance saying ‘thank you’.
 Please reach out to any one or more members of BQT to seek help, support or mediate confrontation, if need be.
-We will be holding quarterly meetings facilitated by our safety committee members to hold space for any emotional, physical, psychological distress, body experiences, and conversations around safety.
+We will be holding quarterly meetings facilitated by our Safety Committee (refer to Part 3 in this doc) members to hold space for any emotional, physical, psychological distress, body experiences, and conversations around safety.
 All members of the community are welcome to attend these meetings and share their experiences.

-Maintain mutual respect between each other, as dance partners and as individuals.
+Maintain mutual respect with everyone, as dance partners and as individuals.
+This means NO creepy or disrespectful behaviour.

-Asking intrusive questions (for example, “are you a lesbian/gay/bisexual, transperson?”) is a big NO NO at BQT spaces.
+Asking intrusive questions (for example, “are you a lesbian/gay/bisexual, transperson?”) is a big NO NO at BQT.
 Respect everyone’s boundaries.

-Assuming/commenting on another person’s gender/sexual orientation/class/caste location from their attire, mannerism or dance is not allowed.
+Assuming/commenting on another person’s gender/sexual orientation/class/religion/caste location from their attire, mannerism or dance is not allowed.

-Homophobia in any form (comments, compliments, jokes, physical touch, etc.) will not be tolerated.
+Homophobia in any form (comments, compliments, jokes, advice,physical touch, etc.) will NOT be tolerated.

 Nourish the dance space by being gentle and accommodative of each other.

-SAFETY COMMITTEE: At any point if you experience harassment or discomfort from anyone from within the community, or outside of it (within the limits of dance space), you can reach out to the BQT safety committee that currently consists of three BQT members: Raju, Deeksha, Neelima.
-You can reach out either over email bqtsafetycommittee@gmail.com or directly talking to one or more of them, expressing your discomfort and your expectations of redressal (if any).
-The safety committee members will communicate with you the possible way ahead.
+At any point, if a BQT member experiences harassment or discomfort from anyone within the community, or outside of it (within the limits of dance space), they can reach out to the members of BQT Safety Committee.
+You can reach out to them either over email (bqtbox@gmail.com) or directly talk to one or more of them in person, expressing your discomfort and your expectations of redressal (if any).
+The Safety Committee members will communicate with you about the possible way forward.

-The safety committee comprises of three members from BQT who have volunteered to take up this position based on their experience.
-The safety committee is envisioned as a rotational post that changes every year.
+The Safety Committee currently comprises two members from BQT who have volunteered to take up this position based on their experience: Santanu (they/he) and Vasvi (she/her).
+The Safety Committee is envisioned as a rotational post that changes every year.

-The member who has experienced discomfort/harassment to be referred as: complainant, the person against whom a complaint has been registered: respondent.
+In all safety proceedings, the member who has experienced discomfort/harassment will be referred to as: complainant, and the person against whom a complaint has been registered as: respondent.

-Harassment comprises but is not limited to sexual harassment as defined under the The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:
+Harassment comprises, but is not limited to, sexual harassment as defined under The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:

 “sexual harassment” includes any one or more of the following unwelcome acts or behavior (whether directly or by implication) namely:—